Souk21/jsfx-lint/README.md

 jsfx-lint aspires to be a comprehensive linter for JSFX, addressing a wide range of issues from simple style problems to more complex and less obvious issues.
 The goal is to align closely with the official JSFX implementation.

 At the moment, jsfx-lint is a CLI tool.
-However, I plan to work on an LSP server for integration with text editors.
+However, work on an LSP server for integration with text editors is planned.

 # Installation